Table of Contents

 Several factors may be causing your cat to lose weight or prevent her from gaining weight.
 These factors can vary based on her age or breed, her activity levels, the food she eats, or any health issues she may be experiencing such as diabetes, hyperthyroidism, intestinal parasites, and so on.

-Below you’ll find all these factors explained, as well as information about how to tell if your cat can be considered too skinny and how a healthy-weight cat should look like.
+Below you’ll find all these factors explained, as well as information about how to tell if your cat can be considered too skinny and what a healthy-weight cat should look like.

+In this section, we look at the factors that inhibit weight gain in more detail.
 The factors listed below depend on your cat’s particular circumstances and her natural traits such as her age, breed, and temperaments.
+It could be that one, two, or all three of these factors apply!

 Senior and geriatric cats are most prone to losing weight even when they maintain their usual appetite.
-This is because old age inevitably brings with it metabolic changes and deteriorates their digestive functions.
+This is because old age inevitably brings with it metabolic changes and deteriorates its digestive functions.
+Their impaired digestion means they might not be absorbing all the energy and nutrients from their diet.
+Despite eating a lot, they’re not benefiting much from it.

 Senior cats are also more likely to experience medical problems such as diabetes, hyperthyroidism, and organ failures like kidney disease.
 These are all health problems that cause weight loss due to symptoms such as diarrhea, vomiting, excessive activity, excessive urination, and muscle loss.